Chapter 1: The Crash

-He leaned his head back against the wall, clenching his eyes shut as the pain continue to rake his body.
+He leaned his head back against the wall, clenching his eyes shut as another wave of agony rake across his body.
 Why him?
 Why now?
 He’d just turned twenty-one and already it seemed that his drinking days were over.

 Aron winced as something large came around the corner.
 Large was the only word he could use to describe it as it didn’t have a true shape or form.
 If anything, he couldn’t even call it an animal as no animal was composed of a midnight black liquid.
 No natural animal anyway.
-It rose in place for a few seconds to the height of a toddler, as if reacting to the sight of him before it flattened again; racing towards him.
-It stopped just short in front of his outstretched legs.
+It rose in place for a few seconds to the height of a toddler, as if reacting to the sight of him before flattening again; racing towards him.
+It stopped just short of his useless outstretched legs.
 It rose again, blocking out the rest of the light.

-A guttural chuckling followed by a whispering voice that could be described as nothing short but demonic filled his ears, “Over?” the voice snickered, “My dear boy, this is just the beginning.”
+A guttural chuckling followed by a whispering voice that could be described as nothing short but demonic filled his ears.

 Two nights earlier

 He leaned back in his seat with his arms outstretched.
 Exams were over.
 Homework was finished.
 The semester had ended.
 He looked over his shoulder at the neighboring mirror hanging on his roommate’s closet door.
-In it he could see a mentally exhausted young 21 year old man, though perhaps the term ‘boy’ was far more appropriate.
+In it he could see a mentally exhausted young twenty-one-year-old man, though perhaps the term ‘boy’ was far more appropriate.
 He’d always felt the same, even after his teenage years had passed.
-Age, regardless of what others told him how it would change him, had done nothing.
-He still had the same short, scraggy brown hair.
+Age, regardless of what others told him, had done nothing to change him.
+He still had the same short, scraggly brown hair.
 The same hazel eyes.
-Heck, even his height hadn’t changed since age 17.
-He was still 5’11.
+Heck, even his height hadn’t changed since age seventeen—he was still 5’11.

 He couldn’t understand that guy.
 Ziggy never seemed to be out of energy.
 Ever.
-Even now, after three straight days of nothing but exams the guy looked like he was ready to run a marathon.
+Even now, after three straight days of nothing but exams, this guy looked ready to run a marathon.